 Bloodshot is an origin story done right.
 How often have you seen this character and wondered what he is all about?
-Well this is your chance to understand why everyone fears Bloodshot, whilst getting to know how he came to be.
+Well, this is your chance to understand why everyone fears Bloodshot.

-This is a great read, the dialogue is so well written.
+Bloodshot #0 is a really great read and the dialogue is so well-written.
 The story is narrated by the scientist tasked with the job of giving Bloodshot a functioning conscience.
 With Bloodshot there seems to be no grey area and his at “all costs” attitude has ended up with his creators having to deal with unnecessary and unforgivable collateral damage.
 So you get to see this cold and heartless killer through the eyes of one of his creators.
 This really helps to give the reader a little more insight to a rather mysterious and frightening character.
 Bloodshot is the monster underneath Chuck Norris’ bed!

 Bloodshot #0 is extremely violent.
 You have all forms of deaths drawn to the fullest detail.
 I am talking about dismembering, biting and gutting that was reminiscent of that infamous Saving Private Ryan scene where the soldier laid their alive with his intestines in his hands.
 This is precisely what makes this book enjoyable.
 Its graphic nature really adds to the tone of this title and gives it an authentic war feel.
 Most of the events in this issue will leave your stomach feeling as though it were churned in a tumble dryer.
 This is definitely not one for the faint-hearted.